310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 But.
 Just in case something does show up, I want to entrust them to you guys.

-For now, I want you to have practice sessions with them for the upcoming S1—the Tanabata Festival.
+For now, I want you to have practice sessions with them for the upcoming S1 — the Tanabata Festival.
 I’ll tell them about this myself.

 It’s not like I’m going to die, so if you need anything, feel free to contact me anytime.